 Today I spent some time preparing the vehicle.
-I changed the air filter and spark plugs, re-filled the wiper fluid, filled the spare tyre, and adjusted the pressure in the other 4 tyres.
+I changed the air filter and spark plugs, re-filled the wiper fluid, filled the spare tire, and adjusted the pressure in the other 4 tires.

 I’ll load it up with a tent, mattress, gas cooker, water bottle, spare fuel canister, my belongings and myself, and begin the road trip tomorrow morning.